grenaud/unix_pipes_tutorial/README.md

     type=str,
     default='-',
     help='Path to the input file containing numbers to check.
 Use "-" or omit to read from stdin.'
     )
-parser.add_argument(
-    '-o', '--output_file',
-    type=str,
-    default='primes.txt',
-    help='Path to the output file where prime numbers will be written.
-Defaults to "primes.txt".'
-    )
 args = parser.parse_args()